 Note: This is a guest post by Brigitte Gemme, a busy mom of two who tries to feed her family as many home-cooked, made-from-scratch vegan meals as possible.
 To save time and the planet without losing her mind, she created many templates and resources that have helped her and hundreds of others.
-She welcomes other parents on her web site, the Smart Vegan Kitchen.
+She welcomes other parents on her web site, Vegan Family Kitchen.

 Like so many other vegans, the only regret I have about veganism is not embracing it earlier.
 Going vegan in my mid-20s would have been so much easier.
 Back then, I was living with roommates and mostly cooking for myself.
 I even ate a lot of accidentally vegan food, just because it was cheap.